jirilukavsky/pdf2pptx/README.md

 The package pdf2pptx is a simple tool for converting PDF presentations into PPTX format (based on images).

 It is implemented in R to easily extend [R Markdown](https://bookdown.org/yihui/rmarkdown/beamer-presentation.html) workflow.
 This way you can convert your presentation to PPTX and easily present on platforms like MS Teams, where PDF presentation is problematic.
+Other potential use cases are recording audio comments or inserting your slides into a larger presentation.

 Under the hood, the package uses `officer`, `magick`, `pdftools` packages.